 Sculpted Body Shape: The design elements that make the Handshoe Mouse ergonomic are combined in such a way as to provide maximum ergonomic benefits while maintaining an attractive and stylish look.
 Many users have commented that it almost looks organic, and bears some similarities in appearance to a Manta Ray.

-Multiple Sizes (4 Right-Handed and 3 Left-Handed): Because the Handshoe Mouse is designed to fit the hand, it must be able to accommodate different hand sizes and come in both a left and right handed version.
-As a consequence there are seven distinct models available, with hand sizes (left and right) corresponding to hands measured from the tip of the ring finger to the wrist crease.
+Multiple Sizes (4 Right-Handed and 3 Left-Handed): Just as one size of glove won't fit all hands, nor can a mouse.
+Because the Handshoe Mouse is designed to fit the hand just as a glove would, it must be able to accommodate different hand sizes and come in both left and right handed versions.
+As a consequence there are seven distinct models available.
 To determine which size is appropriate for the hand, see the Handshoe Mouse sizing chart.

 Two Buttons for Extra-Small, Small and Medium Sizes: The Extra-Small, Small and Medium sizes of the Handshoe Mouse have two tactile switches corresponding to left and right mouse clicks.
 Between these is a clickable scroll wheel (slightly smaller than a standard scroll wheel).